-- An estimated one in every seven nighttime weekend drivers are under the influence of alcohol or drugs, according to the National Highway Traffic Safety Administration.
+- An estimated 1 in every 7 nighttime weekend drivers are under the influence of alcohol or drugs.

-- One of every ten binge drinkers admitted to driving the last time they consumed 5 or more drinks, according to a 2009 study released by the Centers for Disease Control and Prevention.
+- 1 of every 10 binge drinkers admitted to driving the last time they consumed 5 or more drinks.

 - The Illinois Secretary of State's Office reports the average DUI offender is: